natalieagus/50005/docs/Problem Set/07-network-basics.md

 <p>IXPs are physical exchange points where multiple networks connect and hand off traffic.
 They help optimize routes and reduce latency, but are only effective if the involved ISPs participate in the same exchange point.</p>

-<p>ISP agreements — including peering, transit, and pricing — heavily influence which path traffic takes.
+<p>ISP agreements (including peering, transit, and pricing) heavily influence which path traffic takes.
 ISPs may prefer cheaper or more stable routes over shorter geographic ones.</p>

 <p>Even if a server is physically nearby, its traffic may enter a different network that does not peer locally with the user’s ISP.
 This forces packets to take a longer international detour before reaching the destination.</p>